Bert Hardy: Recognition

 Just before Picture Post closed, Hardy took 15 photos of the Queen's entrance at the Paris Opera on 8 April 1957, which were assembled as a photo-montage by the magazine's technicians.
 It was one of the most challenging photo-montages ever created, because there were a sizeable live crowd, guards, and other dignitaries, in front of his camera.
 After leaving Picture Post Hardy became one of the most successful advertising photographers until his retirement in 1964 to his farm in Oxted.

 His second wife, Sheila, was a photo researcher for Picture Post and still holds the copyright to his private collection of photos; Getty Images holds the copyright to his Picture Post works.

 A memorial plaque honouring him is in the journalists' church, St Bride's, Fleet Street, London.

 In October 2008, London Borough of Southwark unveiled a Blue Plaque on Bert Hardy's family home at The Priory, Webber Street, Southwark.
 The plaque was erected following a popular vote.

+Hardy's second wife, Sheila, was a photo researcher for Picture Post and she held the copyright to his private collection of photos; Getty Images holds the copyright to his Picture Post works.

+Following Shelia's death in 2021 his collection has passed to The Bert Hardy Estate.
+Much of the material relating to his career has also been compiled into the Bert Hardy archive now held by the Journalism School at the University of Cardiff.

+A retrospective exhibition of Hardy's work was held at The Photographers' Gallery in 2024.
+Reporting on the exhibition, Big Issue commented that Hardy had "captured a side of Britain lost to time".